 Non-members of ITPA will be permitted to attend one (Spring or Fall) meeting as a guest of an ITPA member.
 The non-member (guest) will be charged the same registration fee as ITPA members.
 Paid guests are welcome to participate in the sporting events and other activities on the program.

-ARTICLE XIV – BOARD OF DIRECTORS REPRESENTATION
+ARTICLE XIII – BOARD OF DIRECTORS AUTHORITY OVER BYLAWS

-Employees of ITPA member firms owned by parent companies are eligible to be candidates for elective office.
-Only one employee of the corporate owner may be slated by the Nominating Committee.
-No more than one employee of a corporate parent may serve at any one time.
+The Board of Directors reserves the right to suspend portions or full sections of these Bylaws and can only do so by unanimous vote of the board.
+Each section, or portions of a section, to be suspended, can only be done so temporarily, and must be voted on separately.
+Any decisions, grandfather clauses, or nominations it determines must be in the best interest of its members, the association, or the industry.